 Addiction and Mental Health Challenges Faced by EMTs

-The Footprints Beachside Recovery Approach
+Our Footprints Beachside Recovery Approach

-Struggling with trauma doesn’t make you weak or mean you cannot be an effective EMT.
+- Trauma-informed care – Struggling with trauma doesn’t make you weak or mean you cannot be an effective EMT.
 During treatment, our team prioritizes guiding you through your trauma.
 Was it one specific event that triggered your symptoms?
 Was it a few events that built up over time?
 We’ll help you gradually address your PTSD and develop healthier ways to cope.